Phimai Historical Park

-Phimai had previously been an important town at the time of the Khom Empire.
-The temple Prasat Hin Phimai, located in the center of the town, was one of the major Khom temples in ancient Thailand, connected with Angkor by an ancient Khmer Highway, and oriented to face Angkor as its cardinal direction.
-The site is now protected as the Phimai Historical Park.
+Phimai had previously been an important town at the time of the Khmer Empire.
+The temple Prasat Hin Phimai, located in the center of the town, was one of the major Khmer temples in ancient Thailand, connected with Angkor by the Ancient Khmer Highway, and oriented to face Angkor as its cardinal direction.

 History

-The temple marks one end of the Ancient Khom Highway from Angkor.
-As the enclosed area of 1020x580m is comparable with that of Angkor Wat, it is suggested to have been an important city in the Khom Empire.
-Most buildings are from the late 11th to the late 12th century, built in the Baphuon, Bayon and Khom temple style.
-However, even though the Khom at that time were Hindu, the temple was built as a Buddhist temple, since the inhabitants of the Khorat area had been Buddhists as far back as the 7th century.
+The temple marks one end of the Ancient Khmer Highway from Angkor.
+As the enclosed area of 1020x580m is comparable with that of Angkor Wat, it is suggested to have been an important city in the Khmer Empire.
+Most buildings are from the late 11th to the late 12th century, built in the Baphuon, Bayon and Khmer temple style.
+However, even though the Khmer at that time were Hindu, the temple was built as a Buddhist temple, since the inhabitants of the Khorat area had been Buddhists as far back as the 7th century.
 Inscriptions name the site Vimayapura (which means city of Vimaya), which developed into the Thai name Phimai.